dkoudlo/py-manage-server/README.md

 * The tool is extendable with modules
 * Modules are loaded during run time on demand

-# Core plugins:
-All plugins are located in the `./modules/` dirrectory.
-Utulities classes for work with lugins are also placed inside of this folder.
-- system in the `./modules/system/` here is a good place to add all os system related modules
--
-- package in the `./modules/package/` everything related to the package managment should go into here
-- file module `./modules/file/` has related files to the file manegment

 # Architecture of py-manage-server
-Basically this is a barebones client application that manages Debian system via its own declarative statements defined in the yml configuration.
+This is a barebones client application that manages state of a Debian system via declarative statements.
+All of the configuration is in the `./configuration/` folder defined in the YAML files.
+The system was designed and built with maintainability in mind, and implements dynamic plugin loading and dependncie injection.
 ## Main concepts
 All of the configuration is applied in order.
 The application internally builds a tree where the root element is `role-name` followed by the list of playbook names.
 The playbook name is provided as an argument when running `py-manage-server`.
 Once the playbook name is found, app will load the plugin that corresponds to the playbook name in roles.
 Playbook itself has a yaml objects of `plugin-dirrectory` nodes, later followed by children `plugin` names.
 You can have as many nodes as you need in the playbook, as long as the dirrectories and plugins are present and `list-of-states` are defined.
 ```sh